k3s-io/k3s/tests/TESTING.md

 ___

-## Smoke Tests
+## Install Tests

-Smoke tests are a collection of tests defined under the [tests](./tests) and fall into two categories: install and snapshotter.
+Install tests are a collection of tests defined under the [tests/install](./tests/install).
 These tests are used to validate the installation and operation of K3s on a variety of operating systems.
-The sub-directories therein contain fixtures for running simple clusters to assert correct behavior for "happy path" scenarios.
-The test themses are Vagrantfiles describing single-node installations that are easily spun up with Vagrant for the `libvirt` and `virtualbox` providers:
+The test themselves are Vagrantfiles describing single-node installations that are easily spun up with Vagrant for the `libvirt` and `virtualbox` providers:

 - [Install Script](install) :arrow_right: scheduled nightly and on an install script change
   - [CentOS 7](install/centos-7) (stand-in for RHEL 7)